-- (b) in the lease decision notice, invited the person to give written representations about the proposed decision to the authority at a stated address by not later than the end of a stated period of not less than 15 working days after the date the notice is given to the person; and - (c) considered any representations made in the time given in the lease decision notice. - (3) Also, if the planning and land authority gives a lease decision notice in relation to a lease, the authority must make a decision under subsection (1) in relation to the lease not later than 15 working days after the day the period for making representations given in the lease decision notice ends. - (4) The planning and land authority must give written notice of the decision under subsection (1) to each person with an interest in the lease to which the decision relates. - Note 1 If the notice is given to a person who may apply to the AAT for review of the decision to which it relates, the notice must comply with the requirements of the code of practice in force under the Administrative Appeals Tribunal Act 1989, s 25B (1) (see s 408 (3)). - Note 2 A lessee has a right to apply for review of a decision under this provision (see ch 13 and sch 1).
+- (b) in the lease decision notice, invited the person to give written representations about the proposed decision to the authority at a stated address by not later than the end of a stated period of not less than 15 working days after the date the notice is given to the person; and - (c) considered any representations made in the time given in the lease decision notice. - (3) Also, if the planning and land authority gives a lease decision notice in relation to a lease, the authority must make a decision under subsection (1) in relation to the lease not later than 15 working days after the day the period for making representations given in the lease decision notice ends. - (4) The planning and land authority must give written notice of the decision under subsection (1) to each person with an interest in the lease to which the decision relates. - Note 1 If the notice is given to a person who may apply to the ACAT for review of the decision to which it relates, the notice must be a reviewable decision notice (see s 408 (2)). - Note 2 A lessee has a right to apply for review of a decision under this provision (see ch 13 and sch 1).

-U 259 Decision that lease is concessional
+259 Decision that lease is concessional

-- (1) This section applies if- - (a) the planning and land authority decides that a lease is concessional; and - (b) either- - (i) no application is made to the AAT for review of the decision that the lease is concessional within the time allowed for applications; or

-(ii) an application for review of the decision is made and the tribunal decides to confirm the decision.
+- (1) This section applies if- - (a) the planning and land authority decides that a lease is concessional; and - (b) either- - (i) no application is made to the ACAT for review of the decision that the lease is concessional within the time allowed for applications; or - (ii) an application for review of the decision is made and the ACAT decides to confirm the decision.